datacarpentry/stata-economics/_episodes/03-transform-data.md

 The WDI dataset you loaded in the previous episode has a strange shape.
 Variables are in separate rows, whereas years are in separate columns.
 This is the opposite of "[tidy data](http://dx.doi.org/10.18637/jss.v059.i10)," where each variable has its own column, and different observations such as different years are in separate rows.
 We will reshape the data in the tidy format.

+FIXME: use narrative very similar to challenge. break up?

 > ## Challenge
 > Load the WDI dataset you saved in the previous episode.
 > Keep the variables "Merchandise trade (% of GDP)", "Life expectancy at birth, total (years)", "GDP per capita, PPP (constant 2011 international $)", "Population, total", "Population density (people per sq. km of land area)".